Our History

 The new Neurosciences Hospital at the University of North Carolina Chapel Hill opened.
 The Foundation surpassed $870,000 in grants given.

-Alice Eure received the Distinguished Service Award from the School of Medicine at the University of North Carolina Chapel Hill.
-This award recognized her distinguished and lifelong contributions to the University and its medical school.
+Alice Eure received the Distinguished Service Award from the School of Medicine at UNC-Chapel Hill for her lifelong contributions to the University and its medical school.
+After her death later that year, the Walk was renamed and is now known as the Thad and Alice Eure Walk for Hope.

 Shelley Eure Belk joined the Board of the Foundation of Hope as Alice Eure’s successor.